Gambalunga/LCD-Alarm-Clock-Adafruit-Feather-M0-Express/README.md

 ## LCD-Alarm-Clock-Adafruit-Feather-M0-Express
-An LCD Alarm Clock using the Adafruit Feather M0 Express.
-Automatic correction for Daylight Saving Time and plays a short WAV file for the alarm.
+An LCD Alarm Clock using the Adafruit Feather M0 Express with automatic correction for Daylight Saving Time and plays a short WAV file for the alarm.

 <p align="center">
   <img src="https://raw.githubusercontent.com/Gambalunga/LCD-Alarm-Clock-Adafruit-Feather-M0-Express/master/Images/TickTock.jpg">